Crate compose_idents

 §Quick start

-compose_idents! works by accepting definitions of aliases and a code block where aliases could be used as normal identifiers.
-When the macro is expanded, the aliases are replaced with their definitions:
+compose! works by accepting definitions of aliases and a code block where aliases could be used as normal identifiers.
+When the macro is expanded, the aliases are replaced with their definitions (which may expand into identifiers, paths, expressions, and arbitrary Rust code):

 {